-Reunions are a fantastic opportunity to reconnect over a beverage and/or meal with your classmates and even former teachers and staff.
-On-campus reunions are also a great way to see all the changes La Salle Catholic College Preparatory has undergone in the past 5, 10, 15, 20, 25, 30 or even 35 years.
+Reunions are a fantastic opportunity to reconnect with your classmates and even former teachers and staff, if the reunion committee includes them.
+On-campus reunions are also a great way to see all the changes La Salle Catholic College Preparatory has undergone in the past 5, 10, 15, 20, 25, 30 or even 35 years!

 What is the Alumni Director's role in my reunion?

 The Alumni Director facilitates the relationship between La Salle and the class which is holding a reunion.
-The Alumni Director generates the mailing list and is in-charge of the money brought in for the reunion.
-In addition, the Alumni Director is a helpful source for knowledge about local caterers, dates to hold the reunion and locations for your reunion.
+The Alumni Director generates the mailing list and oversees the ticket funds for the reunion.
+In addition, the Alumni Director can help with purchasing, dates to hold the reunion, and locations for your reunion.

-What supplies and/or support staff are available to those who put on my reunion?
+What supplies are available to those who plan our reunion?

-La Salle has tables, chairs, a sound system and a full kitchen to help with the planning of your reunion.
-If needed, La Salle's Advancement Team is available upon request for day-of support.
+La Salle has tables, chairs, decorations, a small sound system, and a full kitchen to help support your reunion.

 Are spouses, significant others and children welcome at the reunion?